Kernel Conjugate Gradient Methods with Random Projections: Introduction

-In the large-scale learning scenarios, the search of an approximated estimator for the above problem via some specific algorithms could be limited to a smaller subspace $\HKS$, in order to achieve some computational advantages \cite{williams2000using,smola2000sparse,drineas2017lectures}.
-Typically, with a subsample/sketch dimension $m<n$, $\HKS = \overline{span\{ \tilde{x}_j : 1\leq j\leq m\}}$ where $\tilde{x}_j $ is chosen randomly from the input set $\bx = \{x_1,\cdots,x_n\}$, or $\HKS = \overline{span\{ \sum_{j=1}^m G_{ij} x_j : 1\leq i\leq m\}}$ where $\skt = [G_{ij}]_{1\leq i\leq m, 1\leq j\leq n}$ is a general random matrix whose rows are drawn according to a distribution.
-The former is called Nystr\"{o}m subsampling while the latter is called randomized sketches.
-Limiting the solution within the subspace $\HKS$, replacing expected risk by empirical risk over $\bz$, and combining with a (linear-fashion and explicit) regularized technique based on spectral-filtering of the empirical covariance operator, this leads to the projected-regularized algorithms.
-Refer to the previous papers \cite{el2014fast,yang2015randomized,lin2018optimal_ske} and references therein for the statistical results and computational advantages of this kind of algorithms.
+In the large-scale learning scenarios, the search of an approximated estimator for the above problem via some specific algorithms could be limited to a smaller subspace $\HKS$, in order to achieve some computational advantages \cite{williams2000using,smola2000sparse,drineas2012fast,yang2015randomized,rudi2015less}.
+Typically, with a subsample/sketch dimension $m<n$, $\HKS = \overline{span\{ \tilde{x}_j : 1\leq j\leq m\}}$ where $\tilde{x}_j $ is chosen (randomly) from the input set $\bx = \{x_1,\cdots,x_n\}$ \cite{gittens2013revisiting,alaoui2015fast}, or $\HKS = \overline{span\{ \sum_{j=1}^n G_{ij} x_j : 1\leq i\leq m\}}$ where $\skt = [G_{ij}]_{1\leq i\leq m, 1\leq j\leq n}$ \cite{yang2015randomized} is a general random matrix whose rows are drawn according to a distribution.
+The former is called Nystr\"{o}m subsampling while the latter is called randomized sketches.\footnote{The Nystr\"{o}m subsampling scheme corresponds to a randomized sketches with the rows of the sketch matrix $\skt$ randomly chosen from the rows of an identity matrix.
+In this paper, by abuse of terminology, we sometimes use ``randomized sketches" to mean a sketched scheme generated by Subgaussian sketches or randomized bounded orthogonal system sketches those will be introduced in Section \ref{sec:main}.} Limiting the solution within the subspace $\HKS$, replacing expected risk by empirical risk over $\bz$, and combining with a (explicit) regularized technique based on spectral-filtering of the empirical covariance operator (which is referred as linear regularization in \cite{blanchard2010optimal}), this leads to the projected-regularized algorithms. \rvo{We refer} to the previous papers \cite{alaoui2015fast,yang2015randomized,rudi2015less,kriukova2017nystrom,lin2018optimal_ske} and references therein for the statistical results and computational advantages of this kind of algorithms.